Otto von Bolschwing

 Otto Albrecht Alfred von Bolschwing (15 October 1909 - 7 March 1982) was a German SS-Hauptsturmführer, intelligence officer and international businessman.
-During the Nazi-era and World War II, he served as an operative of the Sicherheitsdienst (SD) in Mandatory Palestine and Romania, where he was involved in instigating the Legionnaires' Rebellion and the Bucharest Pogrom in 1941.
-Von Bolschwing also worked as a consultant to the Office of Jewish Affairs (Judenreferat) from 1937-39.
+During the Nazi-era and World War II, he served as an operative of the Sicherheitsdienst (SD) in Mandatory Palestine, Greece, the Netherlands and Romania, where he was involved in instigating the Legionnaires' Rebellion and the Bucharest Pogrom in 1941.
+Von Bolschwing also worked as a consultant to the Office of Jewish Affairs (Judenreferat) from 1937—39.
 He specialized in the expropriation of Jewish property and also served as an advisor to Adolf Eichmann.
 In 1945, he abandoned his prior allegiance to Nazi Germany and joined the Austrian Resistance.

 During the early years of the Cold War, von Bolschwing continued to work as an intelligence agent in Central and Southeastern Europe, first for the Gehlen Organization and later for the CIA.
-With the complicity of the US government, von Bolschwing emigrated to the United States in 1954, where he embarked on a successful career as a corporate executive and eventually obtained US citizenship in 1959.
-His prior Nazi Party affiliations and suspected involvement in war crimes were later uncovered by the US Justice Department and he was forced to surrender his American citizenship in 1981.
+With the complicity of the U.S. government, von Bolschwing emigrated to the United States in 1954, where he embarked on a successful career as a corporate executive and eventually obtained U.S. citizenship in 1959.
+His prior Nazi Party affiliations and suspected involvement in war crimes were later uncovered by the U.S. Justice Department and he was forced to surrender his American citizenship in 1981.